 When I make cheesecakes I always try to use a waterbath; however, I have had issues with water seeping into my foil wrapped pan.
 This seepage has really pissed me off on a couple of occasions, so I decided to remedy the issue by placing the foil wrapped cheesecake pan in an oven bag before placing it into the water.
 I have also used crock pot liners and they worked just as well.
 I also let the cheesecake completely cool in the oven, this really seems to help with the cracks - in fact I have not gotten a crack since.

-adapted from Abby’s Infamous CheesecakeAll images and text ©
+adapted from Abby’s Infamous CheesecakeAll images and text © for My Baking Addiction

 Follow Jamie on Instagram.
 We love to see what you're baking from MBA!
 Be sure to tag @jamiemba and use the hashtag #mbarecipes!